oracle/python-oracledb/doc/src/api_manual/module.rst

 ---------------------------------------

-``oracledb.plugins.azure_config_provider`` is a plugin that provides access to the configuration information stored in :ref:`Azure App Configuration
+``oracledb.plugins.azure_config_provider`` is a plugin that provides access to database connection credentials and application configuration information stored in the :ref:`Azure App Configuration provider
-<azureappconfig>` provider.
-Importing this plugin defines and
-:meth:`registers <oracledb.register_protocol()>` the hook function that
+<azureappstorageprovider>`.

-handles :ref:`Azure App Configuration connection string <connstringazure>` prefixed with ``config-azure``.
-The hook function parses this connection string, and extracts the authentication details and URI details from the connection string.
-Using the information, the hook function accesses the configuration information in Azure App Configuration, which python-oracledb will use to connect to Oracle Database.
-See :ref:`importconfigazureplugin` for more information.
+Importing this plugin defines and registers a pre-defined hook function with :meth:`oracledb.register_protocol()` to handle connection strings which have the prefix ``config-azure``, see :ref:`Azure App Configuration connection strings <connstringazure>`.
+The hook function parses these connection strings and gets the stored configuration information.
+Python-oracledb then uses this information to connect to Oracle Database.

+To use this plugin in python-oracledb Thick mode, you must set :attr:`defaults.thick_mode_dsn_passthrough` to *False* or explicitly call :meth:`ConnectParams.parse_connect_string()`.

+See :ref:`azureappstorageprovider` for more information.

 .. versionadded:: 3.0.0